itchylol742/FimarchiveSearchGUI/README.md

 The program was tested in Eclipse IDE on Windows, it might or might not work on other operating systems and IDEs

+## I have never used this on another PC, so it might not work at all!

 ## To use without compiling (for non-programmers who just want to search stuff)

 Download FimarchiveSearchGUI.jar and settings.txt